Yuexiaoxi10/CLASP-Project/README.md

 (1) For pose estimation : After you setup all things as instructions; a)replace scripts in 'training' with scripts in our 'training' folder; b) adding our files from 'testing' into the original 'testing' folder;
 (2) For 'Action Recogintion' and 'Person-bin Detection', add files from our folders into the folder you cloned from above links
 3. We provided the labeling tool with custimized configuration, you can follow the README.txt inside
+4. We also provided preprocessing scripts for training steps